-Any university level (for example, UC transferable) course from a regionally accredited college or university earned with a C- or higher will transfer to USF.
+Any university level (for example, UC or CSU transferable) course from a regionally accredited college or university earned with a C- or higher will transfer to USF.
 Remedial or vocational courses are not transferable.
 In addition, graduate coursework or non-university-level courses will not transfer to USF.

-Once you are admitted to USF, you will receive access to an online degree evaluation on the myUSF portal detailing how your previous coursework has transferred and if it meets USF core curriculum requirements.
+If you are admitted to USF, you will receive an online degree evaluation that shows how your previous coursework has transferred to USF, and which requirements you’ve already satisfied.
 The time needed to complete your degree will depend on your total number of credits and their distribution toward USF graduation requirements.

 California Two-Year Colleges

 The IGETC is not required for admission to the University of San Francisco.
 However, if you have completed the IGETC, USF will waive all of our Core Curriculum requirements except for:

 Area A2: Rhetoric and Composition (must be completed at USF)

 The University of San Francisco has articulation acknowledgments for over 60 California two-year colleges.
 These agreements provide a list of specific courses at each college that will meet USF’s Core Curriculum graduation requirements.
 These acknowledgments are a menu of course options for planning purposes, but you don’t need to fulfill each area to be eligible for transfer to USF.